Being chronically tired limits recovery.

 1. Ditch screens such as the phone, tablet, or TV at least 2 hrs before bed.
 Remember that the content is addictive and be kind to yourself in breaking the habit if it has been a longstanding part of your usual routine.
 Consider setting a specific cut off time outside of the bedroom and stick to it.

-2. Pick up a book instead, start writing, drawing, listening to music, or talk to a loved one; Dain and I got very good at puzzles this winter.
+2. Pick up a book instead, start writing, drawing, listening to music, or talk to a loved one.

 I have seen sensitive young athletes develop periods of anxiety-induced insomnia directly correlated with drama that they’re looped into on their phones.
 Being hooked into social media, the news, or upsetting messages is not what our brains were built to contend with no matter our age.
 Be kind to your nervous system and shut that stuff out.